 How to Care for Mums AKA Chrysanthemums

 Most mums will bloom naturally in the spring, and, when cared for properly, can actually stay in bloom for a long time.
-Mums are hardy in USDA zones 5 through 9, but there are some varieties that can’t survive outdoors, especially if frost hits.
+Mums are hardy in USDA zones 5 through 9, but there are some varieties that can't survive outdoors, especially if frost hits.
+You can purchase garden mums from your local nursery and they are usually available in early spring.

 Ensure that your mums bloom for a longer time by placing them near a window where they will receive indirect sunlight.
 If placed outdoors, they should receive only direct morning sunlight and afternoon shade.
+In hotter climates, mums should be placed in an area where they will receive partial sunlight.

 Mums don't like extreme heat or extreme cold, so they'll thrive when temperatures are between 70-75F.
 Water your mums only when the top 1 inch of soil is dry, so be sure to check the soil daily.
 When watering, do so until water starts draining from the bottom of the pot.
 Discard any water that's been leftover in the bottom of the tray.